 Contributed and written by Miranda, John and Adam Clewley

-Our biggest project to date has been the construction of Players Copse, consisting of Beech House, Silver Birch, Maple Tree and Sycamore House.
-These 4 purpose built care homes represent our desire to provide more of the services that the Isle of Wight needs, and were a major investment for the organisation.
+Our most ambitious project to date has been the development of Players Copse, which comprises Beech House, Silver Birch, Maple Tree, and Sycamore House.
+These four purpose-built care homes embody our commitment to addressing the Isle of Wight's growing care needs and represent a significant investment for our organisation.

-Since then we have continued to expand by offering additional types of care and support.
-By creating Outreach Services, it means that people can now receive our support both in the community and in their own homes.
+Our growth didn't stop there, as we continued to broaden our care and support offerings.
+By launching Outreach Services, we now extend our support to individuals in the community and in their own homes.

-On the 1st August 2016 we celebrated the 30th anniversary of the business, and our grateful thanks go out to everyone who has helped us achieve this milestone.
-Over those 30 years we have always strived to provide the best service possible, raise care standards and achieve great outcomes for the people we support.
-We couldn't do it without you and believe in the quality of the service that we all work hard to provide.
-The business is now better prepared than ever before to overcome the challenges that providing care services present and we look forward to a future where even more people can benefit from the support of Ryde House Group.
+On August 1st, 2016, we celebrated our 30th anniversary, and we express our heartfelt gratitude to everyone who has contributed to reaching this milestone.
+Throughout these three decades, we have consistently aimed to deliver exceptional service, elevate care standards, and achieve outstanding outcomes for the people we support.
+We couldn't have done it without you, and we remain steadfast in our belief in the high-quality service that we all work tirelessly to provide.
+Today, Ryde House Group is better equipped than ever to tackle the challenges that care services present, and we eagerly look forward to a future where even more individuals can benefit from our support.

 Gender Pay Gap Report

 From 2017, Gender Pay Gap Legislation requires any organisation that has 250 or more employees to publish a report showing how large the pay gap is between male and female employees.
 The pay gap is the difference between the average (mean or median) earnings of men and women, expressed as the percentage of women’s earnings compared to men’s earnings.

 The report must be published by 4th of April each year for the private sector, the information must be displayed on the employers’ own website and a designated Government website.